 Forecasting sales are all about the future success of your operation.

-That’s why they can be a precious tool for your organisation when done right.
+That’s why they can be a precious tool for your organization when done right.

-The proof is in the numbers: companies with precise sales forecasts enjoyed 13.4% more year-over-year growth than companies with inaccurate estimates.
+The proof is that companies with precise sales forecasts enjoyed 13.4% more year-over-year growth than companies with inaccurate estimates.

 This means: you’ll be able to focus your sales team on high-revenue, high-profit lead opportunities, often resulting in improved win rates.